 Impact on the Texture

-As mentioned earlier in this article, depending on the sweetener used, it can impact the texture of the dish that you're cooking.
+As mentioned earlier in this article, depending on the sweetener used can impact the texture of the dish that you're cooking.
 For instance, allulose can become watery when combined with heated ingredients.
 On the other hand, erythritol can give a grainy texture if not ground finely.
 It all can make a huge difference, especially when cooking confectionery items.

 Bitter Aftertaste